dejvis90/Validity-qt-wallet-13.1.6.0-deb-package/README.md

 # If dependencies are unmet - open terminal and copy/paste the next lines in to your terminal:

-sudo apt-get install libssl-dev
+sudo apt-get install libssl-dev -y

-sudo apt-get install libboost-all-dev
+sudo apt-get install libboost-all-dev -y

-sudo apt-get install libevent-dev
+sudo apt-get install libevent-dev -y